-3' 5' deoxyribose 1'- adenine thymine - 1' deoxyribose 5 Ρ 3' 5' deoxyribose 1'- guanine cytidine - 1'deoxyribose 3 5 P Ρ / 3' 5' deoxyribose 1'- thymine adenine - 1'deoxyribose 3 , P Ρ 3 5' deoxyribose 1'- cytidine guanine - 1'deoxyribose 3 5 ' , P Ρ double stranded DNA pairing (A-U, G-C) occurring within a single molecule.
+'''

+3 '

+5'

+deoxyribose 1'- adenine thymine - 1' deoxyribose

+3

+5 '

+Ρ

+P

+/3'

+5'

+deoxyribose 1'- guanine cytidine - 1'deoxyribose

+,5'

+3

+Ρ

+Ρ

+/3'

+5'

+deoxyribose 1'- thymine adenine - 1'deoxyribose

+,3

+, P

+, P

+3'

+5'

+deoxyribose 1'- cytidine guanine - 1'deoxyribose

+, '

+3 '

+, P

+'''

+double stranded DNA

+Most RNA molecules are single stranded.
+This does not mean that they lack secondary structure, but that secondary structure is a result of interactions within one molecule (i.e. intramolecular).
+The single stranded molecules fold up on themselves with limited base-pairing (A-U, G-C) occurring within a single molecule.
 The primary sequence of bases will determine the position and size of the stems and loops, with base-pairing occurring in the stem and non-base-paired regions at the ends as loops.
 In non-base-paired regions base stacking may occur which will stabilise the structure.

-Most RNA molecules are single stranded.
-This does not mean that they lack secondary structure, but that secondary structure is a result of interactions within one molecule (i.e. intramolecular).
-The single stranded molecules fold up on themselves with limited base-